dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 ### Some Model Sizes are More Useful than Others

-Notwithstanding the above limitations, three Pythia sizes have a pretty reliable concept of nullability (2.8b, 6.9b, and 12b), and three more have an occasionally useful concept of nullbability (410m, 1b, and 1.4b).
+Nonwithstanding the above limitations, three Pythia sizes have a pretty reliable concept of nullability (2.8b, 6.9b, and 12b), and three more have an occasionally useful concept of nullbability (410m, 1b, and 1.4b).